tbrowder/Linux-Proc-Time/README.md

 ## Debugging

-For debugging, use one the following methods:
+For debugging, use one of the following methods:

 - set the module's $DEBUG variable: